Why Peer-to-Peer SEO Beats Influencer Ass Kissing

 P2P SEO doesn’t only apply to the SEO industry or digital marketing or whatever you want to call it

 what you do to get visitors for websites.
-You can do that for any niche, industry or subculture.
+You can do that for any niche, industry, country or even subculture.

 There are always peers who already cover your topics.
 Just look up the people sell the same services you do.

-You can also simply spend their time on the same social sites you do sharing the things you like.
+You can also simply spend your time on the same social sites you do sharing the things you like.